Frontiers of sphere recognition in practice: A heuristic sphere recognition scheme

+Computing the simplicial homology modules of a finite simplicial complex is a standard procedure, which is implemented, e.g., in \CHomP~\cite{CHomP}, \RedHom~\cite{RedHom} or \polymake \cite{polymake}.
+The homology with field coefficients can be determined via applying Gaussian elimination to the (simplicial) boundary matrices.
+For finite fields of prime order or the rationals this can be achieved in polynomial time (in the size of the boundary matrices); cf.~\cite{Edmonds1967}.
+Similarly, over the integers, a homology computation can be reduced to computing Smith normal forms; cf.~\cite[Ch.~11]{Munkres1984}.
+Kannan and Bachem~\cite{KannanBachem1979} gave the first polynomial time Smith normal form algorithm, employing modular arithmetic; see also \cite{Iliopoulos1989}.

-Computing the simplicial homology modules is a fairly standard procedure.
-For field coefficients this reduces to Gauss elimination being applied to the (simplicial) boundary matrices.
-Over the integers the computation of the Smith normal forms of the boundary matrices serves as a replacement; see~\cite[\S11]{Munkres1984}.
-Usually, we compute with integer coefficients.
-A necessary condition for $K$ to be a sphere (PL or not) is $H_d(K)\cong\ZZ$ and all other (reduced) homology groups vanish.
+Here we employ integer coefficients throughout.
+A necessary condition for $K$ to be a sphere (PL or not) is $H_d(K)\cong\ZZ$, and all other (reduced) homology groups vanish.
 In this case we say that $K$ has \emph{spherical homology}.
-For more details, see Section~\ref{subsec:homology} below.